-I speak with 7 years of experience now, and the better part of the last 4 giving a LOT of advice.
 It doesn’t matter that much.
-I really couldn’t care less bout gear anymore now that I’ve heard over 100 headphones and just about 50 Amps & DACS.
+I really couldn’t care less bout gear anymore now that I’ve heard over 125 headphones and over 65 Amps & DACS.

-Just get a setup and be done with it, because diminishing returns is a real thing.
+Just get a setup and be done with it, because diminishing returns are a real thing.

-Ultimately, all I can do is give my honest answers per my own experience.
+Ultimately, all I can do is give my honest answers per my own experiences.

 Check out this definition from the Cambridge dictionary, which perhaps explains the crux of the entire problem.